RobRendell/gTove/README.md

 * Toggle fog of war between "hide everything" and "hide terrain only" - the latter useful for overland maps where you might want to place stick-pins and notes in unexplored territory
-* When in the "Maps" UI, have a radio-button-like selection of what you're doing: replace current map, add as tile to current map, edit, delete
 * Some way to hide the navigation bar on mobile devices?
 Android can "Install to home screen" with React manifest.json
 * Draw a grid in WebGL using fragment shader: https://stackoverflow.com/questions/24772598/drawing-a-grid-in-a-webgl-fragment-shader
-* Instead of reading in all the files and then trying to infer the root folder, could mark the root folder with a specific appProperty (e.g. "rootFolder"), then search for it using files.list("appProperties has rootFolder") and work down from there.

 ## View mobile chrome console on PC via USB:
 adb forward tcp:9222 localabstract:chrome_devtools_remote